simulot/immich-go/docs/google-takeout.md

 # What if you have problems with a takeout archive?
 Please open an issue with details.
-You cna share your files using Discord DM @`simulot`.
+You cna share your files using Discord DM `@simulot`.
 I'll check if I can improve the program.
 Sometime a manual import is the best option.